lightningrodlabs/tending/README.md

 > Note: this is all reaaally experimental and just something I want to play with as an idea.
 I have no previous experience in this domain, but I'm really excited to try things out and start playing to learn in it.

-## High-level architecture

-This is not intended to be a full-blown happ, but rather a DNA that groups can plug in to help make sense of reality.

 ## How?

 In a context (DNA), a group can make sense of what's important by aggregating the three aspects of relevance: hereness, nowness, and togetherness.